Winfield Township, New Jersey: Roads and highways

 As of May 2010, the township had a total of 3.10 mi of roadways, of which 3.00 mi were maintained by the municipality and 0.10 mi by Union County.

 North Stiles Street (County Route 615) forms the northeastern edge of Winfield Township.
 In addition, a small piece of Raritan Road (County Route 607) forms the northern border of the township.

 The Garden State Parkway, west of the Rahway River, just misses the municipality by about 100 yards and is accessible at Exit 136 on the Cranford / Clark border.

 Public transportation

 NJ Transit provides bus service between the township and the Port Authority Bus Terminal in Midtown Manhattan on the 112 route, with local service offered on the 56 and 57 routes.

 Passenger rail service is provided by NJ Transit from the neighboring communities of Cranford on the Raritan Valley Line and from the Linden station on the Northeast Corridor.

 Newark Liberty International Airport is approximately 12 minutes away in Newark / Elizabeth.
 Linden Airport, a general aviation facility, is in Linden.

-Crime

-Winfield has experienced a number of violent crimes in recent years.
-In 2001, there were two stabbings and three robberies.
-Then in 2003, there were three robberies.
-Domestic violence incidents tend to dominate local crime with one of the worst incidents occurring in April 1946 when Walter Fizer, an ex-policeman, shot and killed his wife, her sister and her mother, and then killed himself within sight of his three children near his home at 74 C Wavecrest Avenue.